hcientist/OnlinePythonTutor/v4-cokapi/backends/ruby/custom-ruby-interpreter/README.txt

   make install

 To run the hacked Ruby, run binaries in:
-  ~/ruby-2.2.2-custom-OPT/bin/
+  `pwd`/ruby-2.2.2-custom-OPT/bin/

-The binding object should now have a new frame_id field
+The binding object should now have a new frame_id field, which ../pg_logger.rb needs

 e.g.,:
-  ~/ruby-2.2.2-custom-OPT/bin/ruby pg_logger.rb tests/recursive-fact.rb
+  `pwd`/ruby-2.2.2-custom-OPT/bin/ruby pg_logger.rb tests/recursive-fact.rb